aclist/dztui/CONTRIBUTING.md

 ## Contributing code or documentation

-If you would like to take ownership or assist with an issue on the issue tracker, or contribute a new change, please follow the guidelines below.
+If you would like to assist with an issue on the issue tracker or contribute a new change, please follow the guidelines below.

-Fork this repository and check out the code up to `prerelease/<latest-version>`.
+Fork this repository and check out the code up to the `dzgui7` (development) branch.
-If there is no pending prerelease PR, you can base your changes off of the `testing` branch.
-You may later be asked to retarget your PR to the prerelease branch once a new one is made.
-This is because out-of-band PRs are consolidated into the next release before merging.

 The following naming conventions apply for PRs:
 - fix/<your-fix> - patch/hotfix branches